Keying-sky/sWeights/README.md

 In this coursework, a comparison between the extended multi-dimensional likelihood fit and the weighted fit exploiting *sWeights* is made step by step.

+## Declaration
+No auto-generation tools were used in this coursework except for generation of BibTeX references.

 ## Project Structure
 The main structure of the packages created for this project is like:
 ```